 Price My Home Right: Should I List My House High or Low?

-With some housing markets starting to cool off, pricing your home has to be just right.
+With buyer demand dampening due to various economic factors, as a seller, you might be wondering, “How should I price my home?”
 Go too low, and you leave money behind, go too high, and buyers bolt.
-If you find it’s hard to choose the right price, our experts can help.
+If you find it hard to choose the right price, our experts can help.

 For this post, we’ve gathered expert advice and done extensive research about the various home pricing strategies.
 Each method has its advantages, depending on the current market conditions, your financial situation, and your selling objectives.